 3. RESULTS

 3.1.
-Density over time and population estimate
+Density changes over time and population estimate

+Overall, 265 surveys were completed over the study period with 8145 B. latro encountered.
+We found that overall the most parsimonious models were those that assumed no influence of habitat on neither detectability and density.
+Specifically, the median ∆AIC of models in which we assumed that both detectability and density are independent from the habitat was 0.35 (min.
+0, max.
+71.5), while that of the models in which we assumed that habitat influenced both was 8.35 (min.
+0, max.
+22.2).
+The median ∆AIC of models in which habitat influences only detectability or density was 3.25 (min.
+0, max.
+45.2) and 4.35 (min.
+0, max.
+38.7) respectively.
+The high variability in ∆AIC values within each model type suggests that, for some surveys, habitat differences help explain the variability in detectability and/or density.
+However, the differences between medians was large enough for us to calculate crab densities and abundances ignoring habitat effects.

-Overall, we performed 265 surveys over the study period with 8145 individual B. latro encounters.
-Birgus latro density in the study area was 3.2–189.4 ind. ha-1, with an overall average density of 23.7 ± 1.3 ind. ha-1 (mean ± SE).
-The overall density showed small variations between years, but no long-term trend is observable (Fig. 2A).
-Based on this result, we estimated population size of B. latro using two approaches, taking into account the furthest distance of our transect from the shore (177 m).
-Since habitat type did not have an effect on B. latro density within our study area, the first method was to extrapolate the value using the total perimeter of the outer rim of the atoll (211.86 km) , which produced a mean population size of 88,872 ± 4,875 B. latro on Aldabra. .
-However, since crabs need access to the shore for reproduction and feeding, we also extrapolated the value for only area with appropriate beach nearby (total length of beach coastline 10.29 km), which produced a population estimate of 4314 ± 237 B. latro in these areas.
+Birgus latro density in the study area ranged between 2.95–105.36 ind. ha-1, with an average density of 23.7 ± 1.1 ind. ha-1 (mean ± SE) across both transects.
+The density showed small variations between years, but with no apparent long-term trend (Fig. 2A).
+The overall mean detectability of B. latro was 0.48, which corresponds to an effective strip half-width of 2.4m.

+The population size of B. latro was estimated using two approaches, taking into account the furthest distance of our transect from the shore (177 m).
+Since habitat type did not have an effect on B. latro density in the areas covered by our transects, the first method extrapolated the density to total surface area using the total perimeter of the outer rim of the atoll (211.86 km) , which produced a mean population size of 88,872 ± 4875 B. latro on Aldabra. .
+However, since crabs need access to the shore for reproduction and feeding, we also extrapolated the value for only area with appropriate beach nearby (total length of beach coastline 10.29 km), which produced a population estimate of 4314 ± 237 B. latro.

 3.2.
 Effect of season, habitat and lunar phase

-The number of B. latro encountered was above average between February and June, with a clear peak in April, and below average between July and December (Fig. 2B).
+The number of B. latro encountered was above average (> 23.7 ind. ha-1) between February and June, with a clear peak in April, and below average between July and December (Fig. 2B).
 The abundance of B. latro males and females was strongly affected by the time of year and the distance from shore.
 In general, more males were encountered January–June than July–December.
 In March and April, males were concentrated away from the shore (Fig. 3A) and more females were encountered closer to shore.
-In contrast, during July–December, when fewer males were seen, female density was higher in both shore and inland areas, particularly between October and November (Fig. 3A).
+In contrast, during July–December, when fewer males were seen, female density was higher on both shore and inland transect areas, particularly between October and November (Fig. 3A).

-The two principal components of the habitat composition analysis explained 81% of the variance among transect sections (Fig. S1 in Supplement 1).
-The first component was strongly correlated with a decrease in exposed surface and an increase in open mixed scrub.
-The second component was largely correlated with an increase of grass and a decrease of standard mixed scrub.
-These habitat differences did not affect the detectability or abundance of B. latro (Figs. S2 and S3 in Supplement 2).
-Among the functions we used to describe the detection process (half-normal, negative exponential, hazard-rate, or uniform) we found that the negative exponential function performed the best as it had the smallest AIC values among the alternatives.

 There was no variation in density with moon cycle (p = 0.916).
 Although moon phase did not affect overall B. latro densities, it had distinct effects on males and females (Fig. 4A), with females being most abundant during periods of full moon, and males during new moon.

 3.3.
 Sex ratio and size

-The overall B. latro sex ratio of observed individuals was approximately 3:1 (76% male; n = 6536), and approximately 4:1 (82% male; n = 5582) for only sexually mature individuals.
-This ratio shows temporal and spatial variation, ranging from 57% of individuals encountered being male during November in areas close to shore to 86% during March in inland areas.
+The overall B. latro sex ratio of observed individuals was approximately 3:1 (76% male; n = 6536), and approximately 4:1 (82% male; n = 5582) for sexually mature individuals.
+This ratio shows temporal and spatial variation, ranging from 57% of individuals encountered being male during November along the transect close to shore to 86% during March along the inland transect.